ct-js/docs.ctjs.rocks/docs/ct.res.md

 Returns a single PIXI.Texture.

 ## `ct.res.makeSkeleton(name: string, skin?: string): unknown;`
-Creates a DragonBones skeleton, ready to be added to your copies.
+Creates an animatable skeleton, ready to be added to your copies.
 * `name` - The name of the skeleton asset.
 * `skin` - Optional; allows you to specify the needed skin.

 Returns the created skeleton.
+This can be added to any displayed object with `this.addChild(skeleton)`

 See also: [Using Skeletal Animation in ct.js Projects](skeletal-animation)